MarkvanMents/docs/content/developerportal/operate/monitoring-application-health.md

 	![](attachments/18580000.png)

-	{{% alert type="warning" %}}The drop-down at the top lets you switch between viewing the status for your node environments.
-Note that accessing production information may require additional authentication and is subject to your project's security settings.{{% /alert %}}
+	{% hint style="warning" %}The drop-down at the top lets you switch between viewing the status for your node environments.
+Note that accessing production information may require additional authentication and is subject to your project's security settings.{% endhint %}

 4. If one of the status items is not listed as **OK**, click the line to show an additional information box with details about the error.